Beyond Spherical geometry: Unraveling complex features of objects orbiting around stars from its transit light curve using deep learning: Introduction

+Recent studies on light curve inversion shows that the technique can be applied to transiting systems. \cite{oblatedeg_barnes_2003} simulates transits for oblate planets and demonstrate degeneracies with transit parameters. \cite{oblate_carter_2010} produce upper-bounds on oblateness of HD189733b.
+Pixel grid based approximation of transiting objects and its pixel-to-pixel shape reconstruction from light curves is also explored. \citet{eightbittransit_sandford_2019} approximates transit shapes using pixel-grid approach and demonstrates ambiguities such as flip, arch and stretch. \citet{exoringInv_arkhypov_2021} demonstrates inversion on y-symmetric shapes such as exorings. \citet{CODInversion_nachmani_2022} implements optimization techniques to reconstruct convex 2-D silhouettes.

-The extent of research carried out on the inversion problem indicates that light curve inversion can be potentially extended to transiting systems.
-In this work, we investigate the extent to which features of a shape are embedded in a transit light curve using machine learning.
+In this work, we investigate the extent to which features of a given shape are embedded in a transit light curve using machine learning.
 We generate a large number of arbitrary shapes, and use \yuti\footnote{\url{https://github.com/ushasi-bhowmick/Yuti}} \citep{yuti_bhowmick_2024} to generate the transit light curve.
-Since inversion is an ill-posed problem, instead of a direct reconstruction of shape, we decompose the shapes into a low-dimensional encoding vector.
+Since inversion is an ill-posed problem, instead of a direct reconstruction of shape, we decompose the shapes into elliptical Fourier components.
 We train deep neural networks to learn the parameter space from the input transit light curve.
 Based on the ability of the neural network to learn the parameter values, we can make inferences about the feature space of shapes, and identify patterns that are detectable, and those that are ambiguous.

 The paper is organized as follows.
 Section \ref{sec:2Dshapes} describes the methodology of generating arbitrary shapes and their elliptical Fourier decomposition.
 Section \ref{sec:MLTrain} describes the machine-learning model and the training strategies utilized.
 Section \ref{sec:first_order} shows the results of training for the first order Fourier coefficients and Section \ref{sec:higher_order} shows the results for higher order coefficients.
 Section \ref{sec:discuss} and \ref{sec:conclusion} presents the discussion and conclusions of the work.